seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Enter MARK ANTONY and SCARUS*

 **MARK ANTONY**
-Yet they are not join’d: where yond pine
+Yet they are not join'd: where yond pine
 does stand,
-I shall discover all: I’ll bring thee word
+I shall discover all: I'll bring thee word
-Straight, how ’tis like to go.
+Straight, how 'tis like to go.

 *Exit*

 **SCARUS**
 Swallows have built
-In Cleopatra’s sails their nests: the augurers
+In Cleopatra's sails their nests: the augurers
 Say they know not, they cannot tell; look grimly,
 And dare not speak their knowledge.
 Antony
 Is valiant, and dejected; and, by starts,